rossetti/KSLBook/docs/02-Chapter2.md

 The `StreamOptionIfc` defines methods for automating the control of the stream during simulation runs.

-*   `advanceToNextSubStreamOption` - Indicates that the stream will be advance to the next substream for the beginning of the next simulation replication.
+*   `advanceToNextSubStreamOption` - Indicates that the stream will be advanced to the next substream for the beginning of the next simulation replication.
 *   `resetStartStreamOption` - Indicates that the underlying stream will be reset to its starting point for the beginning of the next simulation replication.

 The `RNStreamIfc` interface assumes that the underlying pseudo-random number generator can produce